sitespeedio/coach/README.md

 webcoach -u http://www.sitespeed.io --browser chrome
 ```

-Do also want to show the offending assets and the description of the advice:
+If you also want to show the offending assets and the description of the advice:
 ```bash
 webcoach -u http://www.sitespeed.io --offending --description
 ```

-By default the coach only tells you about advice where you don't get the score 100.
+By default, the coach only tells you about advice where you don't get the score 100.
 You can change that.
 If you want to see all advice, you can do that too:

 ```bash
 webcoach -u http://www.sitespeed.io --limit 101
 ```

-If you want to test as a mobile device that's possible too by faking user agent.
+If you want to test as a mobile device, that's possible too, by faking the user-agent.

 ```bash
 webcoach -u http://www.sitespeed.io --mobile -b chrome